-In addition, the Verifier will typically operate a policy where values of some of the claims in this profile can be compared to reference values, registered with the Verifier for a given deployment, in order to confirm that the device is endorsed by the manufacturer supply chain.
+The Verifier typically has a policy where it compares some claims in this profile to reference values registered with it for a given deployment.
+This verification process serves to confirm that the device is endorsed by the manufacturer supply chain.
 The policy may require that the relevant claims must have a match to a registered reference value.
 All claims may be worthy of additional appraisal.
 It is likely that most deployments would include a policy with appraisal for the following claims: